tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

 As you can see we have 5 items now

-Let&#8217;s insert the same item again
+Let's insert the same item again

 <pre>db.People.insert( { name : "ZZZZZZ",  age : 9999 } )</pre>

-Let&#8217;s also drop the Blog collection
+Let's also drop the Blog collection

 <pre>db.Blog.drop()</pre>